Theoretical investigation of decoherence channels in athermal phonon sensors: Methods

 \section{Methods}

 DFT calculations were performed with the Vienna Ab initio Simulation Package (VASP)~\cite{kresse93, kresse96a} using the PBE functional~\cite{PBE}.
-We chose the VASP recommended pseudopotentials in which the 4s, 4p electrons are treated as valence in GaAs, and the 3s, 3p electrons are treated as valence in Si; all other electrons were frozen into the core of the pseudopotential.
-We used a 600~eV plane-wave basis, and a $4\times4\times4$ Monkhorst-Pack grid of k-points for the conventional unit cell.
+We chose the VASP recommended pseudopotentials in which the 4s, 4p electrons are treated as valence in Ga and As, and the 3s, 3p electrons are treated as valence in Si and Al; all other electrons were frozen into the core of the pseudopotential.
+We used a 600~eV plane-wave basis, and a $4\times4\times4$ Monkhorst-Pack grid of k-points, shifted from the $\Gamma$ point by half a grid point, for the conventional unit cell.
 Born effective charges were calculated within VASP using density functional perturbation theory~\cite{baroni01}.
 We used an electronic convergence criterion of $10^{-8}$~eV, and force minimization criterion of $2\times 10^{-4}$~eV/$\text{\AA}$.
-Phonon band structures were calculated with Phonopy~\cite{togo15} with the force constant matrices calculated with VASP using a $2\times2\times2$ supercell of the conventional standard cell, a k-point grid of $4\times4\times4$, and a q-point grid of $23\times23\times23$ for both materials.
+Phonon band structures were calculated with Phonopy~\cite{togo15} with the force constant matrices calculated with VASP using a $2\times2\times2$ supercell of the conventional standard cell, a k-point grid of $4\times4\times4$, and a q-point grid of $23\times23\times23$ for all three materials.
 Anharmonic scattering rates and interaction parameters (square modulus of anharmonic matrix elements) were calculated with Phono3py~\cite{phono3py}.